louisrubet/rpn/MANUAL.md

 ```

 ### **arbitrary precision**
-Precision can be really high, up to 0x7FFFFFFFFFFFFFFF bits with GNU MPFR
+The number of significant digits can be very large thanks to GNU MPFR

 ```
 rpn> 256 prec
 rpn> pi